Svenskt biografiskt lexikon

 Svenskt biografiskt lexikon (/sv/, abbreviated SBL), in English Dictionary of Swedish National Biography, is a Swedish biographical dictionary, started in 1917.
 The first volume, covering names Abelin to Anjou, was published in 1918.
-As of 2017, names from A to S are covered.
+As of 2026, names from A to S are covered in the published volumes.

+Fewer than 10% of the entries are about women, prompting a related project focused on women (the National Biographical Dictionary of Swedish Women, Svenskt Kvinnobiografiskt lexikon [SKBL]).